spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/code-upgrader-supported-extension-scenarios.md

 ## Introduction

-Spryker Code Upgrader implements code changes on the project level
+The Spryker Code Upgrader implements code changes on the project level.

 Code changes on the project levels can be delivered to customer projects through the manifest files.
 The manifests cover a list of the ways how the code changes can be done.